aosabook/500lines/modeller/chapter.md

         self.scene.pick(start, direction, self.modelView)
 ``````````````````````````````````````````

 To determine which Node was clicked on, we traverse the scene to test whether the ray hits any Nodes.
-We choose the Node with the intersection closest to the ray origin and store it as the selected node.
+We deselect the currently selected node and then choose the Node with the intersection closest to the ray origin.

 `````````````````````````````````````````` {.python}
     # class Scene